Donald Trump Is The ‘Most Dangerous’ President In Modern American History, Bernie Sanders Says

 After making official his 2020 presidential bid, Sanders was able to raise $6 million in a span of 24 hours, nearly all from small donations.
 Sanders has sworn off the support of Super PACs and vowed not to accept corporate donations, instead tapping into a very wide base of supporters giving an average of less than $30.

-As Bernie Sanders has risen to the top of the Democratic field and launched attacks against Donald Trump, he has also become a popular target for the president, the New York Times noted.
-Shortly after Sander announced his huge fundraising total this week, Trump’s campaign sent a text message to supporters telling them about the $6 million that “Socialist Bernie” had raised, and telling them, “Now I’m calling on you to CRUSH that number.”
+As Sanders has risen to the top of the Democratic field and launched attacks against Trump, he has also become a popular target for the president, The New York Times noted.
+Shortly after Sanders announced his huge fundraising total last week, Trump’s campaign sent a text message to supporters telling them about the $6 million that “Socialist Bernie” had raised, and telling them, “Now I’m calling on you to CRUSH that number.”